namolnad/Finch/README.md

   DiffFormatter $1 $2 --version=$2 --release-manager=$(git config --get user.email)
 }

-# used in the following manner:
+# Used in the following manner:
 # format-version-diff 6.12.1 6.13.0
 ```